Jovan Plamenac: World War II and death

 Years after, in his old age, the Axis forces invaded Yugoslavia and partitioned it in 1941.
-Plamenac left Belgrade for the Italian governorate of Montenegro, an Axis puppet-state, joining Sekula Drljević in collaboration with Fascist Italy.
+Plamenac left Belgrade for the Italian governorate of Montenegro, an Axis puppet-state, and collaborated with Fascist Italy.
 In 1943, the Italian Fascists were defeated, and in 1944 the Communist Partisans caught Plamenac.
 He was subsequently read a verdict accusing him of collaboration and was then executed by a firing squad.